jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

   (b) the club holds a club licence for the premises.
 (2) Despite anything in section 44 or 45, the permitted trading hours for any licensed premises to which this section applies include the hours from 4 am to 1 pm on Anzac Day.
 (3) Any one-way door restriction applicable to the premises does not operate during the hours specified in subsection (2).
+(3A) Despite anything in section 21 or 60, the licensee of a licensed premises to which this section applies may sell and supply alcohol to persons other than authorised customers for consumption on the premises during the hours specified in subsection (2).
 (4) An RNZRSA club’s use of land at its licensed premises during the hours specified in subsection (2) must be treated as not contravening section 9 of the Resource Management Act 1991 if—
   (a) this section applies to the premises; and
   (b) the use would comply with section 9 of the Resource Management Act 1991 if it occurred during any other permitted trading hours.

 ### 48 Sale on Anzac Day morning, Good Friday, Easter Sunday, and Christmas Day restricted: off-licences
-The holder of an off-licence must ensure that—
-  (a) no alcohol is sold on or delivered from the premises on Good Friday, or Christmas Day, or before 1 pm on Anzac Day; and (b) no alcohol is sold on or delivered from the premises at any time on Easter Sunday unless it is grape wine or fruit or vegetable wine made—
+The holder of an off-licence must ensure that no alcohol is sold on or delivered from the premises on Good Friday, Easter Sunday, or Christmas Day, or before 1 pm on Anzac Day, unless it is wine made—
-    (i) on the premises; or
+  (a) on the premises; or
-    (ii) from produce harvested from land on which the premises are situated.
+  (b) from produce harvested from land on which the premises are situated.

 ### 49 Remote sales exempted from trading hours restrictions
 (1) A remote sale of alcohol may be made at any time on any day.